Chemical Safety · 2–5 min talk

 Key Hazards

-• Cold burns from refrigerant contact
+• Frostbite or cold burns from liquid refrigerant contact

 2–3 Minute Talk Script